-A versatile attacking midfielder who can play through the centre or out on either wing, O'Sullivan is another player who has come through the Rovers Academy to be on the fringes of the first team squad.
+A versatile attacking midfielder who can play through the centre or out on either wing, O'Sullivan is another player who has come through the Rovers Academy to be pressing his claims for a place in the first-team squad.

 One of the stars in the Under-18s run to the final of the FA Youth Cup in 2011-12, Dublin-born O'Sullivan made his Rovers debut at the end of 2012-13 as a second half substitute in the final game of the Championship season against Birmingham City.